vacp2p/rfc/mdf.md

 > ***NOTE**: Messages that are not required to be acknowledged can be considered **ephemeral**, meaning nodes MAY decide to not persist them and they MUST not be shared as part of the message history.*

+Nodes SHOULD send ephemeral messages in batch mode.
+As their delivery is not needed to be guaranteed.

 ## Footnotes
 1. <https://github.com/matrix-org/matrix-doc/blob/master/specification/server_server_api.rst#pdus>